CDDA-PE

 Consider the fact that Compact Disc 16-bit/44.1 kHz PCM is effectively transparent and would not assist any flat master tape at all in sounding more ear catching to a non-audiophile and you realise the importance of this additional pre-emphasis in the incredible success of the new format.

 Convenience is not the only factor in the success of Compact Disc.
 Had it actually just sounded like a transparent copy of a reel-to-reel tape then why would it be so much more popular than consumer reel-to-reel, the closest to that kind of accuracy and also the poorest selling format of them all?
-The answer is that people liked the new levels of treble never before possible with the analogue formats that this stealth pre-emphasis on Compact Disc provides, despite it being a technical and aesthetic abomination.
+The answer is that people were intoxicated by the new levels of treble detail never before possible with the analogue formats that this stealth pre-emphasis on Compact Disc provides, despite it being a technical and aesthetic abomination.

 So, a scramble to protect the master tapes turns into a huge win for the record companies.
 Even the consumer is happy, overall.
 Only the audiophiles are left wondering what went wrong.